 Indians wake up early, often as the sun rises, to pray to the gods for a favourable day and enjoy the few hours where there is no need to hide in the shade.
 My alarm clock rang at 6 am.
 I had inquired the day before and learned that a good time to be out was around 6.20, which left me a few minutes for a stimulating cold shower.
-I slipped into a long, striped tunic and white linen pants and preferred to leave my sunglasses in the room, trying to avoid the cliché of the intrusive white woman, in her tank top with a plunging neckline.
+I slipped into a long, striped tunic and white linen pants and preferred to leave my sunglasses in the room, trying to avoid the cliché of the intrusive white woman.

 I saw her elder brother still sleeping on his bed and another one in his school uniform, washing his face.
 He stared at me, amazed, and laughed.
 After showing me the centuries-old well in their house, the young woman took me to the kitchen where her mother was making chai.
 They offered me a cup that I was happy to accept despite my aversion to milk.
 It was my chance to bask in the warmth of their family.
 Sumitra, the mother, asked her younger son to bring a plastic chair for me to sit on comfortably, as she served me chai.
 She then sat on the floor next to me with her younger daughter in white and blue school uniform.
 Time had come for the daily braiding session.
 With her expert hands, Sumitra pulled, turned, combed, to form two perfectly symmetrical tight braids.